manwar/theweeklychallenge/content/blog/slurp-in-perl.md

 It's simply an alias for `-0777`.

-Those who are old enough, might remember this `-0777` magic number.
+Those who are old enough, might remember this `-0777` magical number.

 So what is `-0777`?